Nina Tamdrari

 Current position

-Subject: Discovering and maintaining services in dynamic 3D ad-hoc fleets
+Subject: Discovering and maintaining services in dynamic and heterogeneous mobile ad-hoc networks

 Scientific project manager: Fabrice Valois in collaboration with Razvan Stanica Razvan Stanica and Hervé Rivano